google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 Queued leaves are sent by the Trillian frontends to the Kafka `Leaves` topic.
 Since Kafka topics are append-only and immutable, this effectively sequences the entries in the queue.
-The current master sequencer consumes the `Leaves` topic, uses the Kafka sequence number of each dequeued leaf as its Trillian Log sequence number, and adds it to the local Merkle tree ensuring the sequence numbers match.
+The signer nodes track the leaves and STHs topics to bring their local database instances up-to-date.
+The current master signer will additionally incorporate new entries in the leaves topic into its tree, ensuring the Kafka offset number of each leaf matches its position in the Merkle tree, then generate a new STH which it publishes to the STH topic before updating its local database.

-When a new tree head is created, the sequencer writes this to the STHs topic before committing the tree update to the local database.

 Since the commit log forms the source of truth for the log entry ordering and committed STHs, everything else can be derived from that.
 This means that